xitongsys/parquet-go/README.md

 * ColumnReader is used to read some columns.
 The read function return 3 slices([value], [RepetitionLevel], [DefinitionLevel]) of the records.
 [Example of ColumnReader](https://github.com/xitongsys/parquet-go/blob/master/example/column_read.go)

+### Tips
+* If the parquet file is very big (even the size of parquet file is small, the uncompressed size may be very large), please don't read all rows at one time, which may induce the OOM.
+You can read a small portion of the data at a time like a stream-oriented file.

 ## Schema